Slimefun/Slimefun4/docs/adr/0002-recipe-rewrite.md

 All recipes are now `Recipe` objects.
-It is an association between inputs (see `RecipeInput`) and outputs (see `RecipeOutput`), along with how the recipe checks its inputs (`RecipeType`) and the permission required to craft it.
+It is an association between inputs (see `RecipeInput`) and outputs (see `RecipeOutput`), along with where the recipe is crafted (`RecipeType`) and the permission required to craft it.

 `RecipeInput`s are a list of `RecipeInputItem`s plus a `MatchProcedure` -- how the inputs of the recipe should be matched to items in a multiblock/machine when